codeHaiku22/Btrfs-Guide/Btrfs - Guide.md

 ```
 deep@ubuntu-vm:~$ sudo btrfs send /mnt/data/documents/snapshots-ro/ | sudo btrfs receive /mnt/restore/
 ```
+___
 ## Summary
-Btrfs is a powerful and streamlined implementation within Linux.
+Btrfs is a powerful and streamlined implementation within Linux which seeks to make data preservation and recovery simple and efficient.
+This guide covers some of the basic aspects of Btrfs.
+There is so much more that can be done with this filesystem and its variety of commands.
+Add in some scripting (BASH, Python, Perl, etc.) and you have everything needed to create powerful Btrfs solutions that can accomplish some very heavy lifting and really step-up your existing backup and recovery routines.
 ___
-## Additional Commands
+## Additional Btrfs Commands
-Although not covered in this tutorial, here are some additional commands that can be useful when using the Btrfs file system.
+Although not covered in this guide, here are some additional commands that can be useful when using the Btrfs filesystem.

-### Device Usage
+### Btrfs Device Usage

 ```
 deep@ubuntu-vm:~$ sudo btrfs device usage /mnt/data